Tuzla 7 lignite power plant, Bosnia and Herzegovina

 Environmental legacies of existing operations

 The ash dumps at Tuzla also brings hazards for the local population from dust blowing on windy days and water pollution, as well as soil pollution through food cultivated on some of the closed sections and sold on nearby markets.
 At the Divkovići dump, a pipe designed to divert dirty water to a treatment plant for cleaning is not used and polluted water enters local watercourses.
-These issues are not only a legacy of past practices, but a reflection of current ones, and until these are halted and the area remediated, new pollution sources should not be constructed in the area.
+These issues are not only a legacy of past practices, but a reflection of current ones, and halting these and remediating the area must be the focus of attention instead of building new sources of pollution.

 Latest news